Classes and Objects in Typescript| Constructor and Inheritance examples

 })();

-public or default declared variables or methods can access the variable from inside or outside of a class private modifier:
+public or default declared variables or methods can access the variable from inside or outside of a class private modifier: This can be applied to variables or arguments in the constructor and are private to the class.
+Variables or methods declared as private have the following accessibility rules.

-• Can be used in a class
+• Can be used within the class.

-• Can not be used in the derived class
+• Cannot be accessed in derived classes.

-• The object of the class is not accessible
+• The object of the class is not accessible.

-• Accessible in a declared class
+• Accessible within the declared class.

-• Accessible in derived classes
+• Accessible in derived classes.

-• The object of the class is not accessible
+• The object of the class is not accessible.

 Readonly modifier:

-Instance member variables can be applied to read-only modifiers.
+Instance member variables can be applied to readonly modifiers.
 These variables are initialized either in the declaration or in the constructor only.

-Class Static properties
+Class Static Properties

 class StaticDemo {

-static staticPropertiy = 0;
+static staticProperty = 0;

 normalProperty = 0;